Two topological phases in exchange alternating spin-1 nanographene chains: Conclusion

-In summary, we are proposing an experimental route to verify the theoretical prediction \cite{totsuka1995isotropic,kitazawa1996phase} of a quantum phase transition separating two different gapped topological phases in $S=1$ chains with alternate exchange.
+\bluecolor{In summary, we are proposing an experimental route to probe both the Haldane and dimerized phases predicted to exist in bond alternating spin-1 chains} \cite{totsuka1995isotropic,kitazawa1996phase}.
 We propose to use $S=1$ nanographenes as building blocks for the spin chain, a route that has already shown its versatility for the simulation of other model Hamiltonians \cite{mishra2021observation,zhao2024gapless,zhao2024tunable}.
-Given that non-linear exchange is not negligible in nanographenes, we extend previous theory work to analyze the quantum phase transition of the $S=1$ BAH Hamiltonian to the case with alternating non-linear exchange.
+Given that \bluecolor{biquadratic} exchange is not negligible in nanographenes, we extend previous theory work to analyze the quantum phase transition of the $S=1$ BAH Hamiltonian to the case with alternating \bluecolor{biquadratic} exchange.
 We then have proposed two specific families of molecules realizing both sides of the quantum phase transition and we made specific predictions of how the IETS could be used to probe them.

 Our proposed route to explore this Hamiltonian is superior to prior works with bulk samples and a macroscopic number of chains \cite{hagiwara1998experimental, narumi2001evidence, narumi2004high, zheludev2004distribution, hagiwara2005spin, hagiwara2006tomonaga,madhumathy2023crystal} on several counts: First, the use of nanographenes as building blocks for artificial spin chains allows for a direct measurement of the exchange interactions in dimers using IETS and comparing with theory.
 Second, a direct spectral image of the edge excitations can be probed with this method.
-Third, using tip-induced (de-)hydrogenation it is possible to selectively passivate/activate spin units in a given spin chain \cite{zhao2024gapless}, allowing for an unprecedented degree of control over the system's properties.
+Third, using tip-induced (de-) hydrogenation it is possible to selectively passivate/activate spin units in a given spin chain \cite{zhao2024gapless}, allowing for an unprecedented degree of control over the system's properties.
 Fourth, intermolecular exchange in nanographenes is large, in the order of tens of meV, and several orders of magnitude superior to magnetic anisotropy \cite{lado2014magnetic}.
 Therefore, nanographenes made through on-surface synthesis provide a great platform for the exploration of quantum magnetism in artificial spin lattices.
 Our work proposes a ready to test set of experimental predictions that can be used to explore one-dimensional quantum magnetism.